Yu-Jack/go-concurrency-patterns/README.md

 # Introduction

 This repo demos for golang concurrent patterns.

 # Outline

+In each example, it will print `expected 1 goroutine, got goroutine: 1`.
+That means the program close all goroutines safely (except main goroutine) to avoid goroutine leaking.

 | Concurrency Pattern                           |
 |-----------------------------------------------|